jamesryanwilco/FoodMood/docs/FEATURES.md

 -   **Advanced Insights:**
     -   [ ] Visualizations (charts, graphs) showing patterns between food, mood, and energy over time.
     -   [ ] Pie chart or bar graph of eating motivations.
+-   **AI Assistant ("AwareAI"):**
+    -   [ ] Integration of a conversational AI to answer questions about mindful eating and app features.
+    -   [ ] The AI will be trained with a specific persona and knowledge base.

 ## 📝 Planned